Inera-Software/Beta-V1/README.md

 This will start the frontend application in development mode.
 You can view it by opening [http://localhost:3000](http://localhost:3000) in your web browser.
 The application will make API calls to the URL you configured in the `.env` file.

+## Workflow for Backend Developers

+Backend developers do not work in this repository.
+Your role is to:

+1.  **Develop the API**: Build and maintain the backend server using your preferred technology (e.g., Python, Django, Node.js).
+2.  **Define API Endpoints**: Create the endpoints that the frontend will call to fetch and submit data (e.g., `/api/data`, `/api/insights`).
+3.  **Provide the API URL**: Give the base URL of your running backend server to the frontend developers so they can configure it in their `.env` file.

+The frontend is responsible for calling your API endpoints; the backend is responsible for implementing them.

 ## Frontend Tech Stack

 -   **Framework**: [Next.js](https://nextjs.org/) (App Router)